Skip to main content

 Enable Developer Mode

 Click on “Create your own” or access Developer Mode to start building a custom app.
-This will open the app creation interface where you can configure your Mirobody Health connection.
+This will open the app creation interface where you can configure your Mirobody connection.

 ChatGPT Developer Mode for creating custom apps